Course open at Tier 1 01/12/23 Updated: 1st Dec 2023

 Colt always wanted his first hole to be fairly comfortable so that all players could get away easily and there was no congestion early in the round.
-He always designed his courses to take advantage of the natural contours of the land, so hills, valleys, ditches, trees, etc. we're incorporated into the design.
-He had the golfer in mind at all time and based everything on his conviction that "a good shot should be rewarded and a poor shot punished".
+He always designed his courses to take advantage of the natural contours of the land, so hills, valleys, ditches, and trees, were incorporated into the design.
+He had the golfer in mind at all times and based everything on his conviction that "a good shot should be rewarded and a poor shot punished".

-To this end the positioning and design of bunkers was of huge importance.
+To this end, the positioning and design of bunkers were of huge importance.
 He stated, for example, that "some bunkers are necessary for defining the manner the various holes should be played".
 He appreciated that bunkers could set a very different challenge for the high handicapper and the scratch player.
 Most important of all was his approach to greens.
-Colt thought that they should, for the most part, follow the natural contours of the land, should not be too big and maximum use should be made of the putting area.
+Colt thought that they should, for the most part, follow the natural contours of the land, should not be too big, and maximum use should be made of the putting area.